dagnir/solutions-to-sicp/chapter3/section3.md

 The first thing that happens is `E3` is set up with an entry for `x`, the formal parameter of `memo-fib`.
 Then `E4` gets set up to find the previously computed value for $$x=3$$.
 We don't find one, so yet another environment, `E5` is set up to compute the result (by evaluating `(f 3)`).
 This evaluation happens within `E6`.
 The evaluation of `(f 3)` results in two recursive calls to `memo-fib`, so we set up `E7`.
 The story is the same for `E8` and `E9` as `E4` and `E5` respectively, but this time $$x=2$$.
 Then we keep going in a similar fashion, computing $$x=1$$, and $$x=0$$.
 Of course at the end of the each computation of `f`, the result is added to `table`, but this isn't shown.

-`memo-fib` computes the \\(n\\)th Fibonacci number in linear time because it only depends on the the value of \\(n - 1\\) and \\(n - 2\\).
+`memo-fib` computes the $$n$$th Fibonacci number in linear time because it only depends on the the value of $$n - 1$$ and $$n - 2$$.
 However, because we're using memoization, these values are already computed and stored in the table.
 Also, because of the the way `insert!` works, the last two computed values are always the first two entries in the table, so lookup happens in constant time.

 No, this would not work if we had done `(memoize fib)`.
 Taking a look at the definition of `memoize`, if it doesn't already have a value for the `x`, it will call `(fib x)` to find the value before caching it.
 That means that for this to work, the procedure `fib` must also be memoized.
 ###Ex 3.28